toymak3r/lifelog/README.md

 # lifelog

-A Toolset to register a comprehensive life data:
+A Toolset for register a comprehensive life data:

-- Commuting register
+- Location and commuting register
 - Biometrics register
 - Diary
 - To-Do Lists